KuramaSyu/Daily-Pic/README.md

 ### UI Example:
 [![image.png](https://i.postimg.cc/yxzsTBRW/image.png)](https://postimg.cc/47wDJDBT)

+### Features:
+- next, previous, first and last image
+- makeing favorites
+- shuffleing images
+- shuffleing favorite images only
+- save settings to make them persistant
+- display and save metadata of image

 ### TODO:
 - [x] Undo favorite
 - [x] Implement Quit Button in Quick Settings
 - [x] autostart with system
 - [x] shuffle button
 - [x] shuffle favorites only
-- [ ] Only load current image and unload old images, to prevent memory from going >600MiB
+- [x] Only load current image and unload old images, to prevent memory from going >600MiB
 - [x] Check when going backwards when beeing in the last 7 days, if a day is missing -> download image + json
 - [x] Start Bing task on Display Wake as well as when started.
 Set as Wallpaper automatically
-- [ ] Screen Event triggers resetting wallpaper to the newest instead of leaving it
+- [x] Screen Event triggers resetting wallpaper to the newest instead of leaving it
-- [ ] Delay start 5 minutes and show it
+- [ ] Delay start 5 minutes, display it in UI and set wallpaper only, if its the newest daily image which is new
 - [x] manually set wallpaper when entering a new space
 - [ ] Find way to downlaod json for images older than 7 days
 - [ ] Add toggle to only show favorits